achalkagwad/achalkagwad/README.md

 ✍️ &nbsp;Previous Information Technology Experience Includes majorly working on enterprise Android and Web Apps related to VOIP and Ecommerce domains. \
 ✍️ &nbsp;To recharge my batteries(keep balance between left and right brains) I use yoga and yogic tools, hitting the gym, reading books on business, product management, entrepreneurship, politics,  psychology, philosophy and spirituality.
 Off lately playing the Djembe(African Musical Instrument) \
 💬 &nbsp;I am open to connect, have quality discussions and build network.
 I am mostly active on Email, LinkedIn and Facebook\
-✉️ &nbsp;You can shoot me an email at achal.kagwad@gmail.com !
-I'll try to respond as soon as I can.\
+✉️ &nbsp;You can shoot me an email at achal.kagwad@gmail.com ! \
 📄 &nbsp;Please have a look at my [Résumé](https://www.hiration.com/dieu/resume/308689@upgrad.com/pdf) for more details about me.

 ### 🛠 &nbsp;Tech Stack